Yuan-ManX/audio-development-tools/README.md

 * [OpenAL Soft](https://github.com/kcat/openal-soft) - OpenAL Soft is a software implementation of the OpenAL 3D audio API.
 * [soundscape_IR](https://github.com/meil-brcas-org/soundscape_IR) - soundscape_IR is a python-based toolbox of soundscape information retrieval, aiming to assist in the analysis of soundscape recordings.
 * [Sounding Bodies](https://github.com/facebookresearch/SoundingBodies) - We present a model that can generate accurate 3D sound fields of human bodies from headset microphones and body pose as inputs.
+* [Soundscapy](https://github.com/MitchellAcoustics/Soundscapy) - A python library for analysing and visualising soundscape assessments.

 ## <span id="wap">Web Audio Processing (WAP)</span>